 BritNed v.
 ABB is the first English cartel damages judgment, and the first to consider margin, cost and econometric approaches to the quantification of damages.
 It also adopts an unusual approach to the quantification of damages for a bid rigging cartel.
 This Casenote examines the Court’s cost-based approach and concludes that the award of damages for common cost savings was misconceived.
 The Court espoused the unusual position that while the claimant did not suffer this ‘loss’ it nonetheless should be compensated because other customers of the defendant had not shared in the profits from its illegal behaviour.
 This collective notion of average loss, or rather cartel profit-sharing, violates the basic principles of compensatory damages.
 An expanded version of the Casenote has been published in Journal of European Competition Law & Practice in 2019.

 Behavioural economics in court

 19th October, 2018

 Mrs Justice Rose, then a judge of the English High Court (now of the UK Supreme Court) with considerable experience of competition law, recently predicted that behavioural economics has ‘a bright future in competition law litigation.’
 This Casenote takes a critical look at the three competition judgments she highlighted in support of her ‘prediction’ – Enron v.
 EWS Railway, Flynn Pharma & Pfizer v.
 CMA and Streetmap v.
 Google.
 The discussion fails to find any support for the view that the courts would have been assisted by behavioural economics.
-The Casenote was published in the European Competition Law Journal in early 2019.
+The Casenote was published in the European Competition Law Journal 2019.